 a.
-Theological and biblical perspective on forgiveness, reconciliation and restoration.
+Theological and biblical perspective on forgiveness, reconciliation, and restoration.

 Students will review the appropriate concepts and texts related to this area and integrate their own thoughts with them.
-Sadly, the vast majority of church conflicts end in un-forgiveness and separation, this paper will provide ways to encourage forgiveness, reconciliation and restoration to become the reality in the lives of those involved in the conflict.
+Sadly, most church conflicts end in unforgiveness and separation, this paper will provide ways to encourage forgiveness, reconciliation and restoration to become the reality in the lives of those involved in the conflict.